ueberauth/guardian/README.md

 ```

 This will give you a new JWT to use with the claims ready to go.
-The token type is encoded into the JWT as the 'aud' field and is intended to be
+The token type is encoded into the JWT as the 'typ' field and is intended to be
 used as the _type_ of token.

 ```elixir